Legacy of Faith

 A: As Christians, it is our duty to have a will.
 Gifts, no matter the size are important to build His Kingdom and at St. Martin’s you may do that through a gift in your will that will support the church in perpetuity.

 Q: Why do I need to tell you that I have included St. Martin’s in my will?

 A: Technically, you do not have to share with us your estate plan intentions.
 However, we hope that you would share with us your faithful intent so we may celebrate with you and help you make informed decisions about your gift while you are living.

 Q: To remember St. Martin’s in my will, do I leave it to the Church or to Saint Martin’s Endowment?

-A: Most gifts are designated to the Saint Martin’s Endowment, however please contact Ashley Pratka and she will provide you with preferred bequest wording for the Church or the Endowment.
+A: Most gifts are designated to the Saint Martin’s Endowment; however, please contact Ashley Pratka and she will provide you with preferred bequest wording for the Church or the Endowment.

 Q: Does St. Martin’s have specific funding needs that will benefit from my estate gift?

 A: Yes!
 St. Martin’s Church established its endowment and is funded by estate gifts and memorial gifts.
 The Endowment supports the St. Martin’s Campus and its many programs.
-There are also special funds established to support the Music and Choir Program and Outreach ministries.
+There are also special funds established to support Music Ministry and Choir Program and Outreach Ministries.
 If you are interested in supporting a current operating fund at the time your gift is realized, please contact Ashley Pratka to discuss those options.